nashville-software-school/bangazon-inc/book-1-orientation/chapters/ADONET_INTRO.md

     }
     ```

-    Before we get into access data from our database, let's stub out a quick menu for our user that has options for seeing all rooms, seeing a single room, or adding a new room.
+    Before we get into accessing the data from our database, let's stub out a quick menu for our user that has options for seeing all rooms, seeing a single room, or adding a new room.
 Update your `Main` method in `Program.cs` to the following

     **Program.cs**